rblack42/TechCommittee/docs/Scrapy.rst

 ..  include::   /references.inc

-Much of the data needed to feed the department website is already published on the ACC web site.
+Much of the data needed to feed the department website is already published on the official ACC web site.
 Ideally, we should fetch this data from Datatel, but that system is difficult to work with, and requires custom scripting to get at the data we need.
 So, I am using Python Scrapy_ to fetch the data needed from the published source.
 (This is the exact same data seen by the public).

 Current Data
 ************